Veterans

 TREND

 While the overall veteran population is steadily decreasing in San Bernardino County, veteran requests for assistance have fluctuated over the past 10 years.
-Veteran requests for assistance declined by 30.8% from 2019 to 2020 and stayed relatively flat from 2020 to 2021 (+0.6%), potentially due to the lingering impacts of the COVID-19 pandemic.
-However, requests rebounded by 12.8% from 2021 to 2022.
-Overall, requests for assistance are up 10.0% over the past 10 years.
+After falling in 2020 and 2021, in 2024, veteran requests for assistance reached the second highest level in 10 years (35,138).
+Overall, requests for assistance are up 26% over the past 10 years.
 Requests for assistance include compensation for service-related injuries, pension for wartime veterans, education expenses, health care coverage, and survivor benefits.

 Source: San Bernardino County Department of Veterans Affairs